ssaumz/prodigy_ds_02/README.md

 ## Project Description

 Task-02 focused on data cleaning and exploratory data analysis (EDA) to derive insights from a dataset.
-The process included handling missing values, converting categorical variables, dropping irrelevant columns, visualizing data distributions, examining survival rates, and generating a correlation heatmap to identify relationships between variables.
+The process included handling missing values, converting categorical variables, dropping irrelevant columns, visualizing data distributions and examining survival rates.

 ### Objectives

 - Clean the dataset by handling missing values, converting categorical variables, and dropping irrelevant columns.
 - Perform exploratory data analysis to understand the data and uncover patterns and trends.
-- Visualize distributions, survival rates, and correlations.
+- Visualize distributions, survival rates.

 ## Technologies Used